 You probably have most of the ingredients for homemade graham crackers in your cupboard already, perhaps with the exception of graham flour.
 When I first tried this recipe several years ago, I wondered what in the heck graham flour even was.
 Was there a graham grain or what?
 I learned that graham flour is made from U.S. #1 dark northern spring wheat that is coarsely stone ground, thus giving graham crackers their distinctive gritty crunch.
-For the most authentic taste you can purchase graham flour from King Arthur Flour or Bob’s Red Mill, or you can simply use whole wheat flour; your graham crackers will be a little less gritty – but still absolutely yummy.
+For the most authentic taste you can purchase graham flour (Bob’s Red Mill and Hodgson Mill sell it), or you can simply use whole wheat flour; your graham crackers will be a little less gritty – but still absolutely yummy.

 Here’s the easy recipe:

 - 1/4 cup organic vegetable shortening like Spectrum, or substitute softened butter